SunsetFi/stationeers-api-mod/README.md

 will not build.
 You should set this env var in the terminal that launches VSCode or Visual Studio in order to get proper intellisense support.

 ## Compiling

+This project loads its dependencies from the Stationeers directory directly.
+To tell the project what directory to use, set the `StationeersGameDir` environment variable to your stationeers folder.

 Assuming you have installed the .net sdk properly, the project can be built with `dotnet build` from the command line.